Blogs

 So, before you can start choosing an undergraduate course after your 12th standard, you should determine your interests and career goals, whether you are intrigued by the numbers or whether you are more interested in knowing about the real world applications of business.

-Only after a successful assessment of your skills, you can safely decide on the degree you want to pursue your undergraduate program.
+After a successful assessment of your skills, you can safely decide on the degree you want to pursue your undergraduate programme.